 Make your world more colorful with this printable coloring page of the Independence Hall.
 Blend history and fun by giving children information about the signing of the Constitution and the Declaration of Independence.

 Did you know, the Liberty Bell was used to summon lawmakers to legislative meetings and cracked the first time it was rung?
 Bust boredom with this Liberty Bell coloring page and furnish kids of grade 2 with more significant facts.

 Ever wondered who chose the Rose as the national flower?
 It was Ronald Reagan.
 If it is a simple and easy coloring page that you are looking for, then try this national flower coloring page and refine coloring skills of grade 1 kids.

 Uncle Sam (initials U.S.) is a common national personification of the American government.
-Fifth-grade kids color this portrait of Uncle Sam wearing a tall top hat, blue jacket and pointing straight ahead in this coloring page.
+Color this portrait of Uncle Sam wearing a tall top hat, blue jacket and pointing straight ahead in this coloring page.

 Here is an exciting coloring page that will bring a smile to your animal lover's face.
 Enhance the creativity of your little artists as they color the bison using appropriate colors and refine eye-hand coordination of grade 1 and grade 2 kids in the process.

 This one is good forfifth grade children as there are many intricate line drawings depicting a striking view of "Gateway to the West".
 Color St. Louis' Gateway Arch using your imagination.